00Introduction Welcome to the UBG to Real Estate Investing

 06Chapter 6 Real Estate Financing

-Chapter 1: How to Invest In Real Estate: An Introduction
+How to Invest in Real Estate: An Introduction

 Why Invest In Real Estate?

-There are many different places you can stick your money other than under your pillow, including stocks, bonds, savings, mutual funds, CD, currencies, commodities, and of course, real estate.
-There are positive and negative aspects of each investment option, but since we're here to learn about real estate, we'll focus on that and that alone.
+There are many places you can put your money besides underneath your pillow, including in stocks, bonds, savings, mutual funds, CDs, currencies, commodities, and of course, real estate investments.
+There are positive and negative aspects to each investment option, but since we're here to learn about real estate, we'll focus on that and that alone.

-One of the most commonly stated reasons that people give for investing in real estate is that they are seeking out financial freedom, but there are others as well -- of course, each person will have their own personal reasons why.
+One of the most commonly stated reasons people give for investing in real estate is that they are seeking out financial freedom, but there are others, as well.
+Of course, each person will have his or her own personal reasons.
 They are typically seeking one or several of the following: